 Water Softener Maintenance Checklist

 For practical usage and functioning, here are some maintenance tips:

-Always check your salt lever as it will help to prevent any hard water issues.
-As a rule of thumb, you are to check your salt level every four to six weeks.
-However, it may depend on factors like the level of hardness, equipment size, and some other factors.
+Always check your salt lever, as it will help to prevent any hard water issues.
+As a rule, you must check your salt level every four to six weeks.
+However, it may depend on factors like hardness, equipment size, and other factors.

 We advise you to clean the brine tank every six to twelve months.
 Before cleaning the brine tank, consult your user manual to know the container’s best cleaning method.